xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 ### Getting Influxdb

-This tutorial assumes that you have a working instance of Influxdb with an IP address that is accessible by your Pipeline instance.
+This tutorial assumes that you have a working instance of Influxdb with an IP address that is accessible from your Pipeline instance.
 Influxdb is available from [github](https://github.com/influxdata/influxdb).

 ### Getting Pipeline